Frequently Asked Questions

 • What is not sent: individual user records, email addresses, personal identifiable information, or incident/request content.
 The agent's tools are designed to return counts and structural metadata, not row-level personal data from your instance.

 Anthropic does not use API inputs or outputs to train its models under their commercial API terms.
 Token usage (not content) is logged locally for internal cost tracking.
-AI features can be disabled per customer if required by your security policy.
+If your security policy requires it, customer admins can switch off AI processing for the entire tenant from the OrynIQ admin console — see the next question for how.

 What are AI remediation proposals and how do they work?